 Dissecting the ACA: Possible Changes on the Horizon

 Today’s public healthcare administrators must be particularly adaptable in what has become an especially unpredictable industry.
-The ACA, which effectively privatized healthcare across the U.S., has seen its fair share of support as well as criticism since its implementation in 2010.
+The ACA, which effectively privatized healthcare across the U.S., has seen its fair share of support and criticism since its implementation in 2010.

 The ACA requires that every U.S. citizen, save for those who qualify for a hardship exemption, carry at least a minimal level of health insurance.
 Additionally, certain employers are obligated to offer coverage to their full-time employees as of 2015.
 Businesses with fewer than 50 employees are exempt from those insurance coverage requirements.
 Those “small businesses” make up about 96 percent of all employers.

 Large and mid-sized employers that failed to meet the requirement were subject to a tax penalty, but that penalty has since been repealed.
-The change will go into effect on January 1, 2019, and healthcare professionals, including public administrators, should be aware of the change and its implications.
+The change will affect January 1, 2019, and healthcare professionals, including public administrators, should be aware of the change and its implications.

 Also known as “Obamacare,” the ACA has been under scrutiny from the beginning, and its legal status remains under debate into 2018.
 Two years after the ACA was enacted, the Supreme Court upheld the act, calling its insurance requirement “a legitimate use of Congress’ taxing power.”
 Today, ACA opponents are picking apart that ruling in the federal district court for the Northern District of Texas.